 14. I have previously applied to AppWorks and have been rejected, can I apply again?
 Will it affect the chances of admission?

 Reapplying represents the determination of the founder and is a positive signal for us.
-Therefore, we will re-evaluate all aspects, not only for the growth of the founder, but also the progress of the company.
+Therefore, we will re-evaluate all aspects, not only for the growth of the founder but also for the progress of the company.

 We hope the above FAQ can help you clarify your questions about AppWorks Accelerator.
 If you seek more clarity, please write to: [email protected] and we will try to answer your questions.